-The main advantage of IncontiLase® is that it is performed in the clinical room – no pain, ablation, cutting, bleeding or stitching.
-The recovery period is extremely fast, and there is no need to take analgesics and antibiotics.
+A major advantage of IncontiLase® is that the procedure is done in the office – painlessly, without ablation, cutting, bleeding, or sutures.
+Recovery is extremely fast, without the need for analgesics and antibiotics.

-The therapy’s effects become noticeable after the very first procedure.
-After 2 or 4 procedures, the effect lasts for up to 18 – 24 months.
+The effect is noticeable after the first treatment.
+After 2 or 4 treatments, the results last up to 18 – 24 months.